Asthy247/Exploratory-Analysis-on-Heart-Dataset-in-SAS/README.md

 **Cholesterol**: 152 missing observations.

-O**ther variables like AgeAtStart, Height, Diastolic, Systolic, and MRW** also had varying numbers of missing values.
+**Other variables like AgeAtStart, Height, Diastolic, Systolic, and MRW**** also had varying numbers of missing values.

 **Sex and BP_Status** categories were clean.
 Smoking_Status had a blank category for missing values.